Not your Dad's software; selling software to Millennials.

 There are currently 4.2 million Generation Y (otherwise known as Millennials) in Australia, and within the next 5 years this group will begin to dominate the workplace, making up 42% of all workers.

-And they are already significant influencers or decision-makers; some estimates place this already at a 50/50 split between boomers/Gen X, and Gen Y.
+And they are already significant influencers or decision-makers when it comes to software purchases.
+Some estimates place this already at a 50/50 split between boomers/Gen X, and Gen Y.

-This might sound surprising for those of us who can remember what we were wearing in 1980 clearly (no matter how much we wish we could forget), but the child born that year is now 36 and likely has 10 or more years experience under their belt.
+This might sound surprising for those of us who can clearly remember what we were wearing in 1980 (no matter how much we wish we could forget).
+But the child born that year is now 39 and likely has 15 or more years experience under their belt.
 They are your new middle manager target market.

-This, plus SaaS, means that the users are now the buyers.
+This, plus the rise of SaaS, means that users are now the buyers.

 The advent of SaaS software in particular has opened the door to this tranche of staff being free to make significant software buying decisions.
-Monthy subscriptions and free trials mean teams can trial without having to get senior approval for a large CAPEX spend.
+Monthly subscriptions and free trials mean teams can adopt a new platform without having to get senior approval for a large CAPEX spend.

 So given they are going to be a relevant target for those selling software in the business market, what do you need to know about them to get your message across?